Is Stockholm safe to visit? A comprehensive safety guide

 Is Stockholm safe to travel alone

 In general, Swedish people are quite friendly, and you can definitely consider Sweden a safe country for solo travel.
 It is easy to navigate by yourself, and with so much gorgeous natural beauty it is definitely one of the top vacation destinations.
-However, no matter how safe Sweden or other places are said to be, you should still be careful anytime you're walking around a new place by yourself.
-Although the risks of being mugged are very low in Stockholm, avoid wearing expensive or flashy clothing and accessories when by yourself as it might attract attention.

 If you're a woman who wants to travel alone in Stockholm, you'll be happy to hear that the city is safe to visit for you too.
 Sweden is listed in 15th place on the Bounce Women Travel Safety Index, and you'll be even safer here than in some American cities as long as you're responsible and use common sense.
 It is still wise to take regular security precautions like not walking around by yourself at night and not giving any personal information away to strangers.
-There are also some areas that you should not frequent by yourself.

 Safest neighborhoods in Stockholm